rhodey/sqlitewasmwasi/README.md

 After build you will have `target/wasm32-wasip2/release/component.wasm` and [sqlite.wit](https://github.com/rhodey/sqlitewasmwasi/blob/main/wit/sqlite.wit).

 These two files are all that is needed to use SQLiteWasmWasi [from another language](https://github.com/yoshuawuyts/awesome-wasm-components#programming-language-support).

+## Notes js
+`let stmt = db.prepare('sql')` returns a "prepared statement".

+Prepared statements can be run 1 or 100 or more times.

+If your app is eg an http server you need to be calling `stmt.release()` when done with it.

+Rust has the `Drop` trait and so it happens automatically.

 ## Test
 ```